ajpelu/qpyr_resilience/man/notes_resilience.md

 * ***Relative resilience*** is the resilience weighted by the damage experienced during disturbance, and it is estimated as:
 RR = (post - dist) / pre

+* The rationale for this index is that the ability to achieve the levels of pre-disturbance performance depends on the impact  during the disturbance.
+* Values lower than 1 indicates that the effect of the event persists after disturbance, with lower values indicating decreasing resilience.
+High resistance to the disturbance (low levels of damage) reduce the relative resilience, while low resistance increases it.
+Relative resilience may have negative values if post-disturbance performance is lower than performance during the disturbance event.